Where does your bank stand?

 The Problem for the Big Four

-It shows that the banks will remain exposed to companies connected to land grabs — and the negative impacts this has on their reputation — until they take a zero tolerance for land grabs approach.
+Our 2016 report Still banking on land grabs revealed new links between the banks and already widely reported land grabs.
+This showed that the banks will remain exposed to companies connected to land grabs — and the negative impacts this has on their reputation — until they take a zero tolerance for land grabs approach.
 This involves clear commitments, greater transparency and accountability to ensure that the banks operations don’t contribute to negative impacts on vulnerable communities overseas.

-In its 2016 report, Still banking on land grabs, Oxfam reveals that ANZ has connections to companies linked to widely reported land grabs in Brazil, Colombia and Indonesia and another case in Papua New Guinea.
+In its 2016 report, Still banking on land grabs, Oxfam revealed that ANZ has connections to companies linked to widely reported land grabs in Brazil, Colombia and Indonesia and another case in Papua New Guinea.
 ANZ was linked to all but one of the land grabs cases investigated in depth in our report.

 Oxfam has also closely followed ANZ’s response to a concerning case in Cambodia.
 From 2011–2014 the ANZ Bank part-financed a sugar plantation that has been involved in child labour, military backed land grabs, forced evictions and food shortages.
 While ANZ would not disclose the amount it loaned Phnom Penh Sugar (PPS) since 2011, it is believed to be tens of millions of dollars through its Cambodian subsidiary, ANZ Royal Bank.
-This loan was issued for a sugar mill, built on, and sourced from, contested land.
+This loan was issued for a sugar mill, built on, and sourcing from, contested land.

 In July 2014 it was announced that Phnom Penh Sugar had suddenly repaid its loan to ANZ.
 ANZ has now left the communities high and dry.
 The community points out that ANZ has profited from its link to land grabs.
 They are calling on the bank to make amends and to take action that leads to meaningful change that helps them to rebuild their lives.